 A: It’s possible that buying a new car can make your insurance more expensive.
 Insurers use the car you drive as a main factor in determining your rates.
-Per the Insurance Information Institute (III), here is why your insurance might be more expensive with a new car:
+Per the Insurance Information Institute (III), here’s why your auto coverage might be more expensive with a new car:

 - The cost of your car is high